inovex/quobyte-kubernetes-operator/README.md

 kubectl create -f k8s
 ```

-## Tested

-This script is tested with Python 3 (Python 2 should also work) and Kubernetes 1.5.

 ## Additional Information

+- If no configuration is specified for an Quobyte service the default values will be used

-### Multiple Quobyte Data devices
+### Multiple Quobyte (Meta)Data devices

 The Quobyte deployer allows to use preformatted Devices (for more information how to format your devices for Quobyte look into the Quobyte [docs](https://support.quobyte.com)).
 To use a preformatted disk just mount the Disk into `/mnt/data` with an unique Name and execute the [qmkdev](https://github.com/quobyte/quobyte-deploy/blob/master/tools/qmkdev) script with `qmkdev -t DATA -s $(uuidgen) <mountpoint>`.
 There is some effort to move this step into the deployer (doesn't work at the moment).

-# Todos

-- See Code
-- Add better docs
-- Add (unit) Tests
-- pep8
+## Tested

+This script is tested with Python 3 (Python 2 should also work) and Kubernetes 1.5.